SilkRose/Pony/stories/scrap-story/scrap-story.md

 # Scrap Story

 Iron Oxide levitated down the tongue of her wagon and clasped it to her harness as she got ready for the day's scrap route.
-Fiddling with the straps around her barrel, she secured everything as she double checked her check list in her head.
+Fiddling with the straps around her barrel, she secured everything as she double checked the check list in her head.

 *Straps: check.*